vikky225/go-web-app/README.md

 # Go Web Application

 This is a simple website written in Golang.
 It uses the `net/http` package to serve HTTP requests.
+We are trying to Devopsify Golang webapp end to end CI CD Dockerised than githubaction/helm chart/argoCD/EKS cluster

 ## Running the server